Nizar Trabelsi: Football career

 Wuppertaler SV, before playing for amateur clubs 1.
 FC Wülfrath, SV 09/35 Wermelskirchen and VfR Neuss, as a midfielder.
 Shortly afterwards, he disappeared from football altogether.

 Association with Al-Qaeda

-Trabelsi had traveled to Afghanistan and met Osama bin Laden on several occasions.
+Trabelsi traveled to Afghanistan and met Osama bin Laden on several occasions.
 In 2001, Trabelsi was suspected of plotting to attack a US embassy in Paris, which was uncovered and stopped.
 He was said to be the designated suicide bomber, and was to wear a business suit to conceal the strapped bomb onto himself before walking into the embassy.

 Trabelsi was arrested in an apartment, in Uccle near Brussels, Belgium on 13 September 2001.
 He was also implicated by Briton Saajid Badat, who alleged that both of them had conspired with Richard Reid supposedly to blow up two US-bound airliners using shoe bombs simultaneously.

 Conviction

 In 2003, Trabelsi was sentenced to a ten-year prison term in Belgium, for plotting to attack the Kleine Brogel Air Base.
 He was also found guilty of illegal weapons possession and being a member in a private militia.
 On 3 October 2013, he was extradited to the United States.

 The United States had requested that Belgium extradite Trabelsi, given that American military personnel were present at the base.
 Trabelsi challenged that request in Belgium, contending that his extradition would violate the Extradition Treaty Between the United States of America and the Kingdom of Belgium of 1987.
 Belgium disagreed and extradited Trabelsi to the United States.

 In September 2014, the European Court of Human Rights found that his deportation was performed in violation of Article 3 of the European Convention on Human Rights and ordered Belgium to pay 60,000 euros in damages to Trabelsi.

 Trabelsi was extradited to the United States in October 2013, after he completed his sentence in Belgium.
 He was kept ten years in solitary confinement, awaiting trial.
 On 14 July 2023, he was found not guilty in an American federal court.
 Despite the outcome of this trial, Trabelsi remains to be held in jail, also in solitary confinement, in what he calls "a black hole".
 The cell measures 3.5 by 3.5 meters, the light is burning constantly, and he is only allowed to leave the cell for one hour per day.
 The European Court of Human Rights has on multiple occasions convicted the governments of Belgium for the circumstances Trabelsi has been living in since his deportation.

 Despite being cleared by a U.S. federal jury in July 2023, Nizar Trabelsi did not receive financial compensation from the U.S. because the government immediately transferred him to immigration detention.
 Instead of releasing him, the U.S. held him until his eventual return to Belgium.
 In the U.S., financial compensation is not typically awarded to foreign nationals acquitted of criminal charges, especially when immigration issues are involved.

 Trabelsi's lack of compensation is linked to several factors: